Who Does Financial Mediation Help?

 Divorce is a life-changing event that brings many concerns and requires careful consideration.
 Because its financial implications can have lifelong effects, more and more Americans are beginning to realize the importance of bringing in a financial mediator to help them understand and navigate the financial ramifications of divorce.
 By analyzing current and projected future expenditures and planning carefully, clients are better equipped to reach a property settlement that is fair for all parties.
 While a lawyer has been trained to help clients navigate the legal implications of divorce, they do not necessarily have an understanding of financial matters.
 Furthermore, lawyers cannot testify on behalf of their clients, so a financial mediator plays a vital role in divorce proceedings.

-Veralynn Morris, the certified divorce financial analyst (CDFA) at Divorce Financial Solutions, has been helping clients navigate their financial futures for more than 30 years.
+Veralynn Morris, the certified divorce financial analyst (CDFA®) at Divorce Financial Solutions, has been helping clients navigate their financial futures for more than 30 years.
 With her extensive experience, she is able to provide thorough and impartial budget reports for divorce that can play a priceless role when it comes time to negotiate at the settlement table.
-Serving clients in Garrett County, Montgomery County, Washington County, Howard County, Frederick County, and Carroll County, Veralynn takes a personal interest in every case and continues to work with clients long after the divorce has been finalized to help ensure a bright financial future.
+Serving clients in Frederick, Montgomery, Carroll, Washington, Howard and Garrett Counties.
+Veralynn takes a personal interest in every case and continues to work with clients long after the divorce has been finalized to help ensure a bright financial future.